znjameswu/flutter_math/doc/unsupported.md

 - `\genfrac`'s delimiters will have a larger spacing with inner node.
 (This might be fixed in future)
 - `\color` commands inside a block will NOT be applied to right delimiters.
 This is in line with MathJax rather than KaTeX.
 - `\colon`'s behavior will be in line with MathJax rather than KaTeX.
 - `\mathop` will no longer vertically center single characaters.
-This is MathJax's behavior.
+MathJax doesn't do this either.
 - `\cancel`, `\xcancel`, `\bcancel` will render differently compared to KaTeX.
 The vertical padding will be more similar to MathJaX.
 - Due to the lack of `\mathchoice`, `\pod`, `\pmod`, `\mod` will have fixed spacing.
 - `\dfrac`, `\tfrac` ... will have slight size deviation from KaTeX and will be in line with MathJax's rendering behavior.